 - If appropriate, try home treatment while you are waiting for the appointment.

 - If symptoms get worse or you have any concerns, call your doctor.
 You may need care sooner.

 Crying is a normal part of your child's life.
 Stay as calm as possible during crying episodes.
 There are many different ways to approach a child's crying.
 Over time you will understand what your child needs and know how to care for them.

 It may be helpful to keep a record of your child's crying to see whether there is a pattern that you can discuss with your child's doctor.

 Use this checklist to help you figure out the reason for your child's crying and take action to eliminate the cause of the crying.
 Remember that the crying may be normal for your child.
 Ask yourself whether your child:

 - Is hungry.
-Does he or she need to be burped?
-Does he or she need to suck (on a finger, pacifier, bottle, or breast)?
+Does your child need to be burped?
+Do they need to suck (on a finger, pacifier, bottle, or breast)?